Exciting regeneration schemes are transforming Stockton Borough to make it a wonderful place to live, work, visit and play.

 Work to bring a new £13 million leisure centre to Ingleby Barwick is progressing at a pace and construction is underway.
 The facility, on the All Saints Academy site, will include swimming pools, a health and fitness suite, gym, library and customer service point.
-Read the Frequently Asked Questions document for more information.
+Visit the Frequently Asked Questions page for more information.

 Billingham town centre has recently benefitted from a multi-million facelift delivered in partnership by Stockton Council and the town centre owners, St. Modwen Properties PLC.

 These developments are just part of the wider Town Centre developments which have included:

 Telephone: 01642 360973

 In April 2009 Thornaby Town Centre was completely revamped to create a modern vibrant town centre.